cody-dot-js/codyaprice.com-legacy/content/blog/0002-stop-testing-implementation-details/index.md

 hero:
   src: ./images/hero-image.png
   alt: The writing is on the wall, Photo by Startup Stock Photos from Pexels
-  caption: "The writing is on the wall [Photo by Startup Stock Photos from Pexels](https://www.pexels.com/photo/man-wearing-black-and-white-stripe-shirt-looking-at-white-printer-papers-on-the-wall-212286/)"
+  caption: 'The writing is on the wall [Photo by Startup Stock Photos from Pexels](https://www.pexels.com/photo/man-wearing-black-and-white-stripe-shirt-looking-at-white-printer-papers-on-the-wall-212286/)'
 ---

 > This was originally posted on [Medium on August 8, 2019](https://medium.com/@dev.cprice/stop-testing-implementation-details-77a3528336af)